 If your ground beef smells like eggs, it's time to discard it.
 It’s a sign that the meat is starting to go bad.
 Don’t risk food poisoning - get rid of that beef.
 Remember the golden rule of food safety when it comes to sketchy meat - when in doubt, throw it out!

-Ground beef is a common ingredient I use in many dishes like stews, pasta, tacos, hamburgers, sausages, and more.
-It's easy to prepare, versatile, and affordable.
+Ground beef is a common ingredient I use in many dishes like stews, pasta, tacos, hamburgers, and more.
+It's an easy meat to prepare, versatile, and affordable.
 Thanks to my culinary experience working with ground beef, I'll help you find out what is wrong with your beef.

-But if you have to refrigerate it, make sure you consume it within the next 24 to 48 hours.
-Ground beef starts to rot after the third day.
+But if you have to refrigerate it, make sure you cook and consume it within the next 24 to 48 hours.
+Ground beef starts to go bad in the fridge after 2 days.

 You don't want to admit these bad guys in your system!

-Nobody wants spoiled meat on their plate.
-Asides from the rotten egg smell, these are other ways to recognize inedible ground beef!
+Aside from the rotten egg smell, these are other ways to recognize inedible ground beef!